 - Corporate culture clashes: When you acquire a new company and merge, there are likely to be differences in corporate culture that can lead to challenging situations involving employees and processes.

-- Unforeseen expenses: Even a carefully planned acquisition may come with expenses that you couldn’t have foreseen that can put a financial strain on your company.
+- Unforeseen expenses: Even a carefully planned acquisition may come with expenses that you couldn’t have foreseen, which can put a financial strain on your company.

 - Redundancy/duplication: There’s a risk that you’ll end up with employees who are duplicating one another’s efforts, and as a result, there may be a need for restructuring or layoffs.